ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 A multiplayer VR game using ARCores cloud anchors should be possible, but I am currently not working on it.
 [Here](https://i.imgur.com/ZX9Veen.gifv) is how it could look like.

 Using VR outside or in a large play space is a lot of fun and feels very different from games experienced inside where the ability to move freely is limited.
 Here accessing  [3D maps](https://cloud.google.com/maps-platform/gaming/) might be interesting and result in exiting apps consisting of AR and VR elements.
-The main problem with outside VR seems to be the shamed of being in public wearing an HMD as well as an unpredictable and changing environment.

 # Other Interesting Projects: